Skip to main content

 • International Public Sector Accounting Standards

-In Finland, the central government accounting rules are established in the Budget Law (423/1988) and other statutes, while local government rules are mandated by the Local Government Accounting Act (410/2015).
-The Treasury under the Ministry of Finance is responsible for establishing public sector accounting requirements, while the Local Government Sub-Committee of the Accounting Board of the Ministry of Employment and Economy specifies the accounting rules for local government.
+The Treasury under the Ministry of Finance is responsible for establishing central government accounting requirements, while the Local Government Sub-Committee of the Accounting Board of the Ministry of Economic Affairs and Employment specifies accounting rules for local governments.

 • Investigation and Discipline